KastnerRG/Read_the_docs/docs/project1.rst

   -"Interesting" is imprecise, but it is often difficult to say definitively that one design is the best.
 Typically there are different designs that Pareto optimal.
 Any design that you discuss in answers to your questions should be submitted.
 Often one performs a lot of design space exploration by changing values, and this can lead to a lot of architectures, many of which are "bad" or "uninteresting".
 We don't need details on those.
 A good target is more than 5 and less than 20 "interesting" designs.
 Your report should only include the answer to the questions.
 Please clearly indicate where each question is answered in your report.

 For each question, explicitly mention which design(s) you used in your answers.
 You are asked to discuss different performance and resource metrics.
 Make sure that the method used to calculate the performance and resource metrics is clear.
 Throughput calculation methods are described below.
 It is typically best to report performance metrics in terms of seconds (or frequency = 1/seconds) rather than some other interval, e.g., clock cycles.
+For this reason, we **require** you to state the corresponding throughput for every design, instead of estimated clock period and latency.

-You are strongly encouraged to use figures to explain an answer.
+You are strongly encouraged to use figures and tables to explain an answer.
 Figure 1 and Figure 2 provide a typical way to compare different architectures.
 These are not the best figures, and can certainly be made better, but serve as a reference that can relatively easily be generated.
 You can also consider different figures, e.g., to provide an overview of a particular architecture or help explain how you determined the "best design" (i.e., your process of design space exploration).

 Throughput Calculation
 ~~~~~~~~~~~~~~~~~~~~~~